jacquev6/vincent-jacques.net/src/projects/0050-IpMap.md

 It's implemented in HTML5 and JavaScript, purely on the client side, using [jQuery](http://jquery.com/) and [jquery-mousewheel](https://github.com/jquery/jquery-mousewheel).

-I've recently acquired more knowledge of the JavaScript language and ecosystem.
+I've recently improved my knowledge of the JavaScript language and ecosystem.
 I think this project would deserve some work to improve its code quality and maintainability.
 But I keep it here because it's still working software.